Fondaco dei Turchi

 The Fondaco dei Turchi (Venetian: Fontego dei Turchi, Türk Hanı) is a palazzo in classical Venetian style, later referred to as the Turks' Inn, on the Grand Canal of Venice, northeastern Italy.

 Since the early 17th century until the 19th century, the Fondaco Dei Turchi served as a residence for Venice's Ottoman Turkish population (hence "dei Turchi").
 The fondaco (from Arabic: fonduk) functioned as a combination home, warehouse, and market for the Turkish traders.
 The structure, commissioned by Giacomo Palmier, took inspiration from Islamic, renaissance and Byzantine architecture.
 It was rebuilt by the government in 1869.
+Today it houses Venice's Natural History Museum.

 History and function

 Scholars are unsure of the patron and architect of this building, but it is known that the fondaco originated as a private palace.
-In 1381, the Republic of Venice acquired the palace and granted it to the Marquis of Ferrara, Nicolò II d'Este (r.1361–1388).
+In 1381, the Republic of Venice acquired the palace and granted it to the Marquis of Ferrara, Nicolò II d'Este (r.
+1361–1388).
 For over two centuries, the palace was known as the Palace of the Dukes of Ferrara, where it served as a residence for ambassadors from the city of Ferrara, Italy, and an occasional stopping place for rulers of the d'Este family.

 In 1597, the Duke of Ferrara, Alfonso II d'Este (r.
 1559–1597), died without an heir.
 In turn, Alfonso II's cousin Cesare d'Este (r.
 1557–1628) inherited the Duke's estate but faced opposition by Alfonso's sisters, Anna d'Este and Lucrezia d'Este, who contested Cesare's inheritance.
 To complicate matters, Pope Clement VIII (r.
 1592–1605) seized the city of Ferrara and sent his nephew, Pietro Aldobrandini, who had become a cardinal in 1593, to occupy the palace, which he did in 1598.
 Ultimately, Anna d'Este won her suit, and transferred her share of Alfonso II's property to Cardinal Aldobrandini, while Lucrezia d'Este died before her suit had been settled.
 Although the situation was complex with claims and counter claims, in the end Cesare sold the Fondaco dei Turchi in March 1602 to the Venetian senator (and later, Doge of Venice) Antonio Priuli.
 This sale marked the transition from private ownership to local Venetian control, in essence to the Republic of Venice.
 Some sources say the sale took place in 1621.

 Under Priuli's control, the building was leased to an operator who transformed it into a hospice and trading hub, known as a fondaco.
 The space catered to merchants from the Ottoman Empire, collectively referred to by the Venetians as "Turks."
 Part of the decision to supply housing to Ottoman merchants was because for most of the sixteenth century, the merchants occupied multiple residences and many were "houses of ill repute."
 The Ottoman imported much needed supplies, like wheat, but also goods like cotton, raw silk, leather, spices, and calcined ashes, a core ingredient for the glass makers of Murano.

 After the building's use as a fondaco for Ottoman traders, the building became dilapidated and was completely restored between 1860 and 1880.